-Whether you decide to have a film night at home or take a trip to your local cinema, getting lost in a film is a great way to spend time together in a less ‘hands-on’ way.
+Whether you decide to have a film night at home or take a trip to your local cinema, getting lost in a film is a great way to spend time together in a more indirect way.

-If either of you are particularly passionate about film – or if you just want to add another aspect of fun to your movie night – you could consider making a list of films that you want to watch together, tick them off, and review them.
+If either of you are particularly passionate about film – or if you just want to add another dimension to your movie night – you could consider making a list of films that you want to watch together, before ticking them off one by one and reviewing them.
 Over time, you could end up compiling quite a list of film reviews which will be fun to look back on.

 9. Solve some puzzles

-Solving puzzles is the perfect rainy-day activity – one which research shows is highly popular among older generations.
+Solving puzzles is a perfect rainy-day activity, and research has shown that it’s highly popular among older generations.

-Puzzles offer a fun challenge and opportunity for bonding as many – such as jigsaw puzzles – require you to work together.
-There are also many mental benefits to problem solving activities too – including improved memory function, increased IQ, and spatial reasoning skills.
+Puzzles (such as jigsaw puzzles) offer a fun challenge and opportunity for bonding as many require you to work together.
+There are also plenty of mental benefits to problem-solving activities – including increased memory function, IQ, and spatial reasoning skills.
 Plus, puzzles have been listed as a way to keep the mind sharp as we age.

 Whether you like crosswords, jigsaws, memory games, or word searches, there’s a whole range of fun puzzles you can do together.
 You’ll find some more ideas in our article; 11 free online puzzles and games to tease your brain.